-PartnerNet is a trademark and service mark of Novell, Inc.

-PC Navigator is a trademark of Novell, Inc.
+- PartnerNet is a registered service mark of Novell, Inc. in the United States and other countries. - PC Navigator is a trademark of Novell, Inc.

 PCOX is a registered trademark of Novell, Inc. in the United States and other countries.

 Perform3 is a trademark of Novell, Inc.